AdamPascoal/adampascoal.github.io/index.md

 ## Header 2

-> This is a blockquote following a header.
+> This a blockquote following a header.
->
 > When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3